ahmadelgamal/ucb-my-food-choices/README.md

 ## Features

+This first version is setup so that a company with an office kitchen can query its employees for their dietary needs and restrictions in order to prepare food that fits their needs.

-1. Guests will receive an email from the organizer with a link (url) to the page where they sign up then enter their food preferences.
+1. Employees will receive an email from the company admin with a link (url) to the app homepage.
-1. Dietary restrictions, such as:
+1. Once they visit the homepage, they can:
-   1. Religious
+   1. Sign up.
-   1. Medical
+   1. Login.
+   1. Check boxes that correspond to their dietary restrictions.
-   1. Allergies
+   1. Save their profile.
-   1. Weight Management
-   1. Other
+   1. Update their profile.
+1. Organizer will get a report with:
+   1. The number of employees that signed up.
-1. Organizer will get a report with how many guests filled out their profiles and the total number of guests in each dietary restriction category.
-This will help the organizer plan the food that better fits the guests needs.
+   1. The total number of employees in each dietary restriction category.
+   1. This will help the organizer plan the food that better fits the employees' needs.

 ## Future Upgrades